makrai/notes/palmer10-sem-role-label.md

     * labels (its “roleset”) and all possible
     * syntactic realizations.
 This lexical resource is used as
   * a set of verb-specific guidelines by the annotators
-  * similar in nature to FrameNet and VerbNet although ... more coarse-grained
+  * similar in nature to FrameNet and VerbNet although more coarse-grained
   * more focused on literal meaning than FrameNet
     * less attention to clearly marking metaphorical usages and support verb constructions
 * defines semantic roles on a verb by verb basis
-  * Arg0 is generally ... a prototypical Agent (Dowty, 1991) while
+  * Arg0 is generally a prototypical Agent (Dowty, 1991) while
   * Arg1 is a prototypical Patient or Theme
-  * No consistent generalizations ... for the higher numbered arguments
+  * No consistent generalizations for the higher numbered arguments
     * effort was made to consistently define roles across members of VerbNet classes
-    * Arg2 ... can be beneficiary, goal, source, extent or cause
+    * Arg2 can be beneficiary, goal, source, extent or cause
   * several more general ArgM (Argument Modifier) roles
     * can apply to any verb, and which are
     * similar to adjuncts
-    * e.g.  LOCation, EXTent, ADVerbial, CAUse, TeMPoral, MaNneR, and DIRection, among others
+    * eg  LOCation, EXTent, ADVerbial, CAUse, TeMPoral, MaNneR, and DIRection, among others
   * high inter-annotator agreement
 * A set of roles or a roleset corresponds to a distinct usage of a verb.
 It is